SBA Lending FAQ

 Can W-2 advisors get SBA backed loans?

 Typically, yes.
-The most common way is through an SBA loan which will require a 10% equity injection (down payment) of which the seller may seller finance on a standby note.
-See Equity Injection section.
+The most common way is through an SBA loan which will require a 10% equity injection (down payment) of which the seller may seller finance 50% of the 10% equity injection on a 10 year standby note.
+See Equity Injection FAQ.

 AdvisorLoans